haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuLib/README.md

 # HaruhiChokuretsuLib
-The HaruhiChokuretsuLib project is the primary library which the rest of the solution depends on.
+The HaruhiChokuretsuLib project is the primary library on which the rest of the solution depends.
 It contains a Helpers class with various helper methods as well as three namespaces.

 Before reading this documentation, it is recommended you familiarize yourself with the [reverse engineering documentation](./ReverseEngineering.md)